This is a demo site.Purchase now

 <script setup>

-const { hasAccess, currentPlan } = useSubscription()
+const { hasAccess, currentPlan, isSubscribed } = useSubscription()

 const canAccessFeature = computed(() => hasAccess(['pro', 'enterprise']))